FarronF/limerick-council-meetings/meetings/2021/09/20-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 19th July 2021.md

 In proposing the motion, Councillor Kiely expressed concern that funding for Regeneration

-projects was used outside the Regeneration areas.---
+projects was used outside the Regeneration areas.
+---
 8

 Members requested that updated boundary maps for each Regeneration area would be